 The contribution requirement for active employees is governed by §51.1-1400(D) of the Code of Virginia, as amended, but may be impacted as a result of funding provided to state agencies by the Virginia General Assembly.
-Each state agency's contractually required employer contribution rate for the year ended June 30, 2022, was 1.12% of covered employee compensation for employees in the Retiree HIC program.
-This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2019.
+Each state agency's contractually required employer contribution rate for the year ended June 30, 2023, was 1.12% of covered employee compensation for employees in the Retiree HIC program.
+This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2021.
 The actuarially determined rate was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions from the University to the Retiree HIC program were \$522,700 and \$488,700 for the years ended June 30, 2022, and June 30, 2021, respectively.
+Contributions from the University to the Retiree HIC program were \$535,500 and \$522,700 for the years ended June 30, 2023, and June 30, 2022, respectively.

-In June 2021, the Commonwealth made a special contribution of approximately \$38.7 million which was applied to the Health Insurance Credit Plan for state employees.
-This special payment was authorized by a budget amendment included Chapter 552 of the 2021 Appropriation Act.
+In June 2022, the Commonwealth made a special contribution of approximately \$8.5 million which was applied to the Health Insurance Credit Plan for state employees.
+This special payment was authorized by a budget amendment included Chapter 1 of the 2022 Appropriation Act.
+The University's proportionate share of this special contribution was reported in nonoperating revenues as Grant and Contract revenue.

 The contribution requirements for the LODA program are governed by §9.1-400.1 of the Code of Virginia, as amended, but may be impacted as a result of funding provided to state agencies by the Virginia General Assembly.
-Each employer's contractually required employer contribution rate for the LODA program for the year ended June 30, 2022, was \$722.55 per covered full-time-equivalent employee.
-This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2019, and represents the pay-as-you-go funding rate and not the full actuarial cost of the benefits under the program.
+Each employer's contractually required employer contribution rate for the LODA program for the year ended June 30, 2023, was \$681.84 per covered full-time-equivalent employee.
+This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2021, and represents the pay-as-you-go funding rate and not the full actuarial cost of the benefits under the program.
 The actuarially determined pay-as-you-go rate was expected to finance the costs and related expenses of benefits payable during the year.
-Contributions to the LODA program from the University were \$14,300 and \$12,900 for the years ended June 30, 2022, and June 30, 2021, respectively.
+Contributions to the LODA program from the University were \$12,300 and \$14,300 for the years ended June 30, 2023, and June 30, 2022, respectively.